 Cologne is Germany’s cultural hub, and it is filled with amazing cultural landmarks and hidden gems.
-Popular tourist attractions include the Gothic Cologne Cathedral, kid-friendly Phantasia Land and Museum Ludwig, which houses an extensive collection of Picasso works.
+Popular tourist attractions include the Gothic Cologne Cathedral, the kid-friendly Phantasia Land and Museum Ludwig, which houses an extensive collection of Picasso works.
 These places of interest can easily form the highlights of any tourist’s journey to Cologne.
-However, for adventurous travellers looking for something different, or for tourists looking to avoid the crowds and yet still have a fun-filled trip to Cologne, the following are 10 amazing non-touristy things to do in Cologne, Germany, that you should definitely check out before your next trip to Cologne.
+As for a comfortable, homelike stay, the city boasts plenty of Airbnb vacation rentals.
+A trip to this city does not have to be expensive, as it has tons of budget-friendly accommodation options.
+You can stay at a hostel and save big.
+Moreover, for adventurous travellers looking for something different, or for tourists looking to avoid the crowds, there is much on offer here.
+So, read on for some of the best non-touristy things to do in Cologne, Germany.

 Fruh am Dom is a traditional German guest house which serves up fantastic local fare.
 In particular, highly raved about dishes include the seasoned beef, beer and Kölsch.
 Make sure to make a reservation before coming over because queues can get quite long during peak lunch and dinner time hours!
-The Fruh am Dom also caters for events and conferences, so if you are a business traveller looking to cater some food for an event, Fruh am Dom is an option you can consider.
+The Fruh am Dom also caters for events and conferences, so if you are a business traveller looking to cater some food for an event, Fruh am Dom counts as one of the best places to eat in Cologne.

 Fruh am Dom